 Welcome to Day 3 of my Cynsations Spooky Middle Grade Takeover!

 Today’s post is an author interview with fellow spooky middle grade writer, Adrianna Cuevas.
 Adrianna’s debut novel, The Total Eclipse of Nestor Lopez (FSG), comes out May 12.
 It’s now available for preorder.
-I’m so happy she agreed to geek out with me over our mutual love of spooky stories.

 We Need Diverse Books founder Ellen Oh returns with Spirit Hunters, a high-stakes middle grade mystery series about Harper Raine, the new seventh grader in town who must face down the dangerous ghosts haunting her younger brother.